elModo7/SSH_Tunnel_Manager/README.md

 **Víctor Santiago Martínez Picardo (elModo7)** 17/JAN/2024

-[^1]: Please ensure you have permission from your company and comply with your company's security policies before sharing internet access using Narrowlink.
-Narrowlink is not responsible for any misuse of the software.
+[^1]: Please ensure you have permission from your company and comply with your company's security policies before sharing internet access using Tunnel Manager.
+Tunnel Manager is not responsible for any misuse of the software.